Intertwined charge, spin, and orbital degrees of freedom under electronic correlations in the one-dimensional Fe$^{3+}$ chalcogenide chain: Introduction

 where $E(N)$ is the ground-state energy of the $N$ electron system for the three-orbital chain model. $E(N-2)$ and $E(N-1)$ are the ground-state energy of the two-hole doped or one-hole doped cases, respectively, corresponding to the $N-2$ and $N-1$ electron systems.
 If $\Delta E$ is found to be negative, it indicates possible pairing tendencies in this system, because the particles minimize their energy by creating a bound state.
 If $\Delta E$ is calculated to be positive, it means the particles do not bind; thus, there are no pairing tendencies in the system.
 In this case and in the bulk limit, the doped holes would become two independent particles, leading to zero binding energy.

 Based on the ground-state energies from DMRG calculations for the $N$ (undoped case), $N-1$ (one hole), and $N-2$ (two holes) electron systems, we obtain the binding energy for different lengths $L$ and states $m$, as shown in Fig.~\ref{Pairing}.
-At electronic correlation $U/W$ $\textless 4$, the calculated values of $\Delta E$ are positive, indicating no pairing tendencies in this region.
+At electronic correlation $U/W$ $\textless 4$, the calculated values of $\Delta E$ are positive, indicating no pairing tendencies in this region for $L = 16$.
+In practice, the strong spin-spin correlations could obscure the emergence of pairing tendencies for a relatively small system size, such as $L = 16$.
+However, it would be very time-consuming to calculate spin and charge gaps for larger-size systems in this region.
+Indeed, we tried finite-size scaling of the pairing gap binding energy at points using larger system sizes inside the region $U/W$ $\textless 4$.
+The results were inconclusive and we cannot rule out a tiny negative binding energy.
+Those calculations are extremely computationally costly, and the results are not of high accuracy due to the computational constraints of our computing resources.
+Thus, more convincing finite-size scaling is postponed to further work.
 For comparison, using the same method, our previous efforts found a strong pairing tendency for the iron 2+ ladders at a broad electronic coupling $U/W$ regime from $\sim 1$ to $\sim 4$~\cite{Patel:prb16,Patel:prb17}.
 In this case, different from Fe$^{2+}$ ladders, the Fe$^{3+}$ case appears far from exhibiting pairing, and thus tendencies to superconductivity, at least at the same conditions as used in iron ladders.

 Furthermore, while at large $U/W$ ($\textgreater$ 4), the calculated binding energies become slightly negative, their magnitude remains extremely small on the order of 10$^{-4}$ eV, suggesting either the absence of pairing tendencies or, at most, a very weak pairing effect that is likely not robust.
 At $L = 16$, we do see a considerable negative binding energy at very large $U/W$ as shown in Fig.~\ref{Pairing}, but it disappears as the length $L$ increases, indicating that it is likely a finite-size artifact rather than a true signature of pairing.
 Considering the electronic correlation of iron-based superconductor is at the intermediate region~\cite{Dai:np,Dai:Rmp,Dagotto:Rmp}, this suggests that iron 3+ chains are unlikely to be superconducting.